 This Democrat Party has the biggest fools as leaders I can remember leading the Democrat Party in my lifetime.

-I mean, they they may have been liberals and they may have been Democrats, but at least you respected them for their political acumen and so forth.
+I mean, they may have been liberals and they may have been Democrats, but at least you respected them for their political acumen and so forth.

 Harry Reed, Nancy Pelosi, Howard Dean, and we think this is a juggernaut.

-This party is a bunch of fools, and it is a party led by a bunch of fools.
+And it is a party led by a bunch of fools.

 And it is typified by people who think that they are loved, adored, and idolized by the American people.